 Hitting the Beach in Chinese | Learn The Fundamentals

-Good news guys – summer is here!
+Good news – summer is here!

 We all know what that means for you lucky Beihai students… time to hit the beach!